-To see how a narrow police powers carve-out may reduce investment, consider the case where the IIA and judicial interpretation lead to a narrow police powers carve-out (large N), a project is risky (large H), and the marginal deadweight loss, D' is large.
-In this situation the host requires a large compensation (T - D(T)) in order to benefit from the project, i.e. in order that $E(W_H) \ge 0$.
-If the host is able to reject projects, the narrow police powers carve-out may result in the rejection of (potentially) mutually beneficial projects.
-If the host cannot reject projects, the narrow police powers carve-out can lead to expected losses for the host.
+To see how a weak police powers carve-out may reduce investment, consider the case where the IIA and judicial interpretation lead to a weak police powers carve-out (large N), a project is risky (large H), and the marginal deadweight loss, D' is large.
+In this situation the host requires a large compensation (T - D(T))in order to benefit from the project, i.e. in order that $E(W_H) \ge 0$.
+If the host is able to reject projects, the weak police powers carve-out may result in the rejection of (potentially) mutually beneficial projects.
+If the host cannot reject projects, the weak police powers carve-out can lead to expected losses for the host and the establishment of (potentially) globally inefficient projects.

 For example, suppose that the source has all of the bargaining power, and the host must receive expected welfare no less than that associated with the indifference curve labeled W in Figure 2 (i.e. the host has some ability to reject projects).
-If the source could choose both Tand N, the outcome would be T^ and N^ (where the source's indifference curve S^ is tangent to the host's participation constraint, W).
+If the source could choose both T and N, the outcome would be T^ and N^ (where the source's indifference curve S^ is tangent to the host's participation constraint, W).
 However, if N is set exogenously at $\hat{N} > N^$, then the source needs to offer the host \hat{T} , the level that satisfies the host's participation constraint.
 At \hat{N}, \hat{T} , the source obtains a level of welfare given by the indifference curve \hat{S} .
 If this welfare level is below the source's reservation level, the host and source will be unable to arrive at a mutually beneficial agreement regarding the terms of investment.